Rockdale County DUI Lawyers

 If you have been arrested in Rockdale for a DUI, we are available to discuss your case anytime, including after-hours, weekends, and holidays!
 Our experienced Rockdale County DUI lawyers offer a free consultation on how we can effectively defend your Rockdale DUI charges.
 Call us today at 404.816.8777

-Rockdale County Courthouse
+Rockdale County State Court

 When your DUI case is in Conyers Municipal Court, if you demand a jury trial, the Conyers Municipal Court loses jurisdiction over your case and it is automatically transferred to the Rockdale County court system for prosecution.
 Sometimes that is the best option if the prosecutor in Conyers Municipal Court refuses to negotiate an acceptable resolution in your case.